-Understanding more about different types of anemia, common symptoms and treatment options will help you recognize warning signs of anemia so you can avoid complications.
+Understanding more about different types of anemia, common symptoms, and treatment options will help you recognize the warning signs of anemia so you can avoid complications.

 There are more than 400 kinds of anemia.
 There are also many different causes, but it often comes down to red blood cell production and health.

-During pregnancy, your body works harder to provide the right nourishment for your growing baby.
-Blood volume increases by 30 to 50 percent.
-This increase in blood products allows for more transportation of vital oxygen and nutrients.
+During pregnancy, your body works harder to provide the right nourishment for your growing baby, causing blood volume to increase by about

 1. Prenatal vitamins

 Prenatal vitamins typically contain most of the micronutrients that you need during pregnancy, including iron and folic acid.

 Taking a prenatal vitamin once a day is an easy way to help supplement a healthy diet with essential vitamins and minerals for sufficient red blood cell production.
 It’s ideal to start a prenatal vitamin at least 2 to 3 months prior to trying to conceive.